LeivoSepp/Paradox-Spectra-1738-SerialOutput/README.md

 All the subcategories are explained below in the table.
 The table has a complete set of subcategories what Paradox Spectra 1738 can report.
 This demo project will print all the events and subcategories.
-Each bcategory has its own list.
+Each subcategory has its own list.
 ```C#
 if (isStatus) Message = PartitionStatuses.Where(x => x.Byte2 == Byte2id).Select(x => x.Name).DefaultIfEmpty($"Status_{Byte2id}").First();
 if (isTrouble) Message = SystemTroubles.Where(x => x.Byte2 == Byte2id).Select(x => x.Name).DefaultIfEmpty($"Trouble_{Byte2id}").First();